 How to consult a legal translation professional

-To be sure that you’re getting the best legal translation services for your needs, you should always ensure that any agency you consult is ISO-certified, As for the translators, you should enquire about their legal credentials, and ask your translation agency to guarantee that they assign you a translator with the specific experience and knowledge you need for your documentation.
+To be sure that you’re getting the best legal translation services, you should always ensure that your agency is ISO-certified, As for the translators, you should enquire about their legal credentials, and ask your translation agency to guarantee that they assign you a translator with the specific experience and knowledge you need for your documentation.

 If you’re looking to discuss which types of legal translation is right for your needs, get in touch with the team at Global Voices today.